top of page

 A Bit About Ming

-Coming from a working-class Chinese immigrant family, where his mom was illiterate and his dad had only graduated from elementary school, the odds were slim for him to pursue scientific research, work as a postdoctoral fellow at Stanford and Harvard, and lead a research group at an R1 institute in the United States.
-However, three life-changing factors brought him to where he is now.
+Coming from a working-class Chinese immigrant family, where his mom was illiterate and his dad had only graduated from elementary school, Ming faced long odds of pursuing a career in scientific research.
+Yet, through a series of transformative experiences, he went on to conduct postdoctoral research at Stanford and Harvard and now leads a research group at a major R1 institution in the United States.

 Education